Collective plasma effects of electron-positron pairs in beam-driven QED cascades: Laser beam diffraction and frequency upconversion

 The laser wave vector changes correspondingly obeying the dispersion relation

 Equations~(\ref{frequp1}) and (\ref{kup1}) demonstrate that the change of laser frequency and wave vector is determined by the total temporal and spatial change of plasma density, respectively.
-In the limit of instantaneous plasma creation, the upshift of frequency and wave vector after interaction reduce to a simple form $\Delta\omega \equiv {\omega-\omega_0} = \omega_p^2/(2\omega_0)$ and $\Delta k \equiv {k - k_0} = \omega_p^2/(2c^2k_0)$.
-The relation of the instantaneous laser frequency and wave vector becomes very useful for interpreting our numerical simulation results: whereas experiments measure the laser frequency at a specific location, numerical simulations often more conveniently output the laser wave vector at a specific time.
+In the limit of instantaneous plasma creation, the upshift of frequency and wave vector after interaction reduce to a simple form $\Delta\omega \equiv {\omega-\omega_0} = \omega_p^2/(2\omega_0)$ and $\Delta k \equiv {k - k_0} = \omega_p^2/(2c\omega_0)$.
+The relation of the instantaneous laser frequency and wave vector, $\Delta\omega = c\Delta k$, becomes very useful for interpreting our numerical simulation results: whereas experiments measure the laser frequency at a specific location, numerical simulations often more conveniently output the laser wave vector at a specific time.
 Equations.~(\ref{frequp1}) and (\ref{kup1}) provides a definite relation to transform the laser wave vector upshift into frequency upshift during the QED cascade.

 For the simulation under consideration, the peak value of $n_p/\gamma$ corresponds to $6.7\%$ of the critical plasma density at rest $n_c\approx 1.71\times10^{21}\,\mathrm{cm}^{-3}$ of the drive laser.
 Accordingly, a laser frequency upshift is observed in the intensity spectra displayed in Fig.~\ref{enve}.
 Figure~\ref{enve}(a) shows the laser intensity in its propagation axis $y=z=0$ with each curve corresponding to from $t=\unit[0.16]{ps}$ to $\unit[0.24]{ps}$, respectively, in the direction of the arrow.
 Figure~\ref{enve}(b) shows the corresponding intensity spectra by Fourier transformation.
 The peaks of the spectra before and after the collision reveals a wave vector upshift $\Delta k/k_0= 0.2\%$.
-Since the pair plasma counter propagates with the laser pulse, the laser wave vector spectrum becomes equivalent to the frequency spectrum after the collision: $0.2\%$ is also the laser frequency upshift.
+Since the laser pulse propagates against the pair plasma, its wave vector spectrum becomes equivalent to the frequency spectrum after the collision: $0.2\%$ is also the laser frequency upshift.
 This finite frequency upshift is caused by the small fraction of laser overlap with the electron beam.
 Specifically, the frequency-upconverted photons are confined to a small region, whereas the majority of laser photons are not upconverted.